NYPD cop who killed unarmed teen quits before he's fired

 NYPD Police Commissioner James O'Neill has "fully concurred with the findings and recommendations of the Trial Commissioner," the statement reads.

-Haste pleaded not guilty to charges of first- and second-degree manslaughter for the February 2012 shooting of 18-year-old Graham.
+In 2013, Haste pleaded not guilty to charges of first- and second-degree manslaughter for the February 2, 2012 shooting of 18-year-old Graham.
+A Bronx Supreme Court Judge later dismissed the manslaughter indictment against Haste.
+The judge had thrown out the case based on instructions given by the prosecution to the grand jury regarding communications among officers before the shooting.

+The original indictment alleges that Haste acted "recklessly" and ultimately killed 18-year-old Graham while "acting with intent to cause serious physical injury ... by shooting him."

 Graham, who was black, was fatally shot in the bathroom of his home by Haste after Graham ran to his home with officers in pursuit, prosecutors said.
 Graham's family said he was shot as his grandmother and his 6-year-old brother looked on.